NordicSemiconductor/pc-nrfconnect-launcher/src/ipc/README.md

 `src/launcher/`.
 If we see the need for it (e.g. because the messages are meant to be also called from apps), then it should be possible to move the code from here to `shared`.

-As soon as the code for the main process is processed with esbuild, we can update the export/import syntax here and also merge the JavaScript with the .d.ts files.